ethereum/solc-js/README.md

 ### Using a Legacy Version

 In order to compile contracts using a specific version of Solidity, the `solc.useVersion` method is available.
-This returns a new `solc` object that uses a version of the compiler specified. **Note**: version strings must match the version substring of the files availble in `/bin/soljson-*.js`.
+This returns a new `solc` object that uses a version of the compiler specified. **Note**: version strings must match the version substring of the files available in `/bin/soljson-*.js`.
 See below for an example.

 ```javascript
 var solc = require('solc');